HackCU/pages/_pages/guide/volunteer.md

 ### Hackers

 Check-in volunteers are the first organisers people meet at a hackathon!
-Make sure to be very welcoming as this sets up the mood for HackCU :-).
-You will be seating on S1 corridor between A5-A6 (called check-in area from now on).
+Make sure to be very welcoming as this sets up the mood for Phase :-).
+You will be seating downstairs next to the door (called check-in area from now on).

 The check-in algorithm will be the following:
 - Go to [MyHackCU](https://my.hackcu.org)